 Note that minors adjudged delinquent of a sexually motivated act are placed under probation or parole for at least three (3) years.16

-Also note that Division of Child and Family Services (DCFS) often determines where to place the child for the period of his/her detention.17
+Also, note that the Division of Child and Family Services (DCFS) often determines where to place the child for the period of his/her detention.17

 7. What are the juvenile jails in Nevada?

 Nevada has several detention facilities just for juveniles adjudged delinquent.
-Summit View Youth Center (SVYC) in Las Vegas is Nevada’s one maximum-security juvenile jail.
-The others facilities are “staff-secured,” which means there is no perimeter fence:
+Summit View Youth Center (SVYC) in Las Vegas is Nevada’s single maximum-security juvenile jail.
+The other facilities are “staff-secured,” which means there is no perimeter fence:

 - Caliente Youth Center (CYC) near Panaca